Approximate information maximization for bandit games: Extensions

 \section{Extensions}

-We have applied our approach (above) to Bernouilli bandits with many arms, where it shows strong empirical performances (see \cref{fig:2,fig:3}).
-This section describes the extensions of \algoname to these cases and discusses potential extensions to more general bandit settings.
+We apply our information maximisation approach to Bernoulli bandits both with two and with many arms, where it shows strong empirical performances (see \cref{fig:3} above).
+This section describes the extensions of \algoname to this case and discusses potential extensions to more general bandit settings.

 \paragraph{Exponential family bandits.}